temporalio/documentation/docs/application-development/testing.md

 We generally recommend writing the majority of your tests as integration tests.

-Use the test server for both end-to-end and integration tests with Workers, as the test server supports skipping time.
+Because the test server supports skipping time, use the test server for both end-to-end and integration tests with Workers.

 ## Test Activities

 An Activity can be tested with a mock Activity environment, which provides a way to mock the Activity context, listen to Heartbeats, and cancel the Activity.
-This allows you to test the Activity in isolation by calling it directly, without needing to create a Worker to run the Activity.
+This behavior allows you to test the Activity in isolation by calling it directly, without needing to create a Worker to run the Activity.

 ### Run an Activity